tif2mrc(1) tif2mrc(1)

 -b file

-This option loads a background file in tiff format.
+This option loads a background file in TIFF format.
 If a back-

 ground file is loaded its values are subtracted from the values